LashawnFofung/FO-Tread-Bikes/Dashboard/Dashboard Overview.md

 A dashboard, in the context of the FO Treads Bikes MBA Capstone Project, is a visual display of key business metrics, performance indicators, and data trends, designed to provide a comprehensive and real-time overview of the company's health and progress.
 It serves as a centralized hub for stakeholders—such as the project team, instructors, or hypothetical investors—to quickly grasp the state of the business, identify areas of success, and pinpoint challenges.

 <b>What is Included in the Dashboard</b>
-Based on the FO Treads Bikes Business Plan and Stockholder Report, the dashboard would likely include the following critical components, allowing for a holistic view of the Marketplace Simulation performance:
+The dashboard includes the following critical components, allowing for a holistic view of the Marketplace Simulation performance:

 <b>Financial Performance</b>